Tuxito/carFinder/README.md

 # CarFinder

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+This is a front side example for Spring Boot POC project.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+The app consists in a simple web page with car brand/model selector to load car versions.

 ## Code scaffolding